zhasiyu0225/zhasiyu0225.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Human-AI Interaction
-  - Tangible Interaction
+  - Augmented Interaction
+  - Affective Computing
-  - Computational Aesthetics
+  - Aesthetics Computing
-  - Large Language Models

 # Education to show in About widget
 education: